Nexfinity/CakeyBot-Wiki/core/localization.md

 # How Do I Translate?

-1. Open the project on the Weblate page [here](https://translate.cakey.bot/).
+1. Open the project on the GitHub page [here](https://translate.cakey.bot/).
+2. Fork the project
-2. Make any translations/edits/updates to your language.
+3. Make any translations/edits/updates to your language
+4. Create a pull request back to the repo.
-3. Wait for the submissions to be reviewed.
+5. Wait for the PR to be reviewed.
-4. Make any requested edits to your submissions (if requested by reviewers).
+6. Make any requested edits to your submissions (if requested by reviewers).
-5. Wait for the strings to be merged into the production bot and enjoy!
+7. Wait for the strings to be merged and enjoy!

 # Formatting, Rules, Requirements